ROSSES MEN by Patrick McGill

-James born in 1882 was the eldest son of Jamesy Nellie and Annie Boyd nee Wilson of Carnboy, Carrickfin.
+James Wilson Boyd born in 1882 was the eldest son of Jamesy Nellie and Annie Boyd nee Wilson of Carnboy, Carrickfin.

 Jimmy Jamesy Nellie as he was better known as emigrated to New Zealand with his cousins and his neighbour Paddy Gallagher in 1904.
 When he left home he thought he’d never see his siblings again, but one man’s misfortune turned into Jimmy’s opportunity.
-With the war raging across the world, he enlisted on July 1st 1917 and served as No.52061, Unit 1st Battalion, Wellington Regiment.
+With the war raging across the world, the young dairy farmer enlisted in No.52061 Unit, 1st Battalion, Wellington Regiment on July 1st 1917 and was transferred to the 1st Tunnelling Company on 13th July.
 He sailed aboard the SS.
 Waitemata arriving at Plymouth, England on September 24th of the same year.
-During his service in France he was granted leave to return home to Carnboy to see his folks.
-He spend two nights at home in November 1918, before leaving again for the last time.
+He served from 9th April 1917 until 5th August 1919 in Boulogne and Éstaples in northern France.
+He was admitted to a field hospital on 3rd January 1918 and discharged on 5th August 1919.
+After his service, he was granted leave to visit Carnboy to see his folks and on 27th May 1919, he landed in London aboard S.S.
+Tahiti on the first leg of that journey.
+He spend two nights at home, before leaving again for the last time.
 He died on October 27th 1964 and is buried in the Soldiers Cemetery, Kiakoura, South Island, New Zealand.

 James Duffy born in Annagry East in 1895 was a son of Donnchadh Phadaí and Annie Duffy nee Harley.
 He joined the Deal Battalion Royal Marine Light Infantry from home.
 His mother Annie tried her best to get him to leave the forces but he insisted on staying.